CDF Induces Critical Realism Regarding What is Presently Possible in the Real World

 Individuals’ contributions are grounded in an empirically measurable internal workplace indicating how they conceive of their work emotionally and intellectually at different points in their lifelong adult development.

-CDF comprises a set of values, principles, and practices all of which support agile work cultures.
+CDF comprises a set of values, principles, and practices all of which support developmentally oriented work cultures.
 It addresses the gap between how reality works and how people think.
-It shifts the nature of stakeholder conversations for the sake of creating effective shared- leadership journeys not bound to rigid managerial hierarchies.
+Use of CDF shifts the nature of stakeholder conversations in the direction of creating effective shared- leadership journeys not bound to rigid managerial hierarchies.

 As a result, CDF functions as a culture transformation tool that delivers breakthroughs by improving the quality of dialog between stakeholders.

-CDF Helps Put in Place Agile, Team-Based Organizations
+CDF Helps Put in Place Organizations Anchored in Self-Organizing Teams

 CDF is also the tool of choice for building leadership talent in deliberately developmental organizations (DDOs).
 By helping to understand developmental differences between members of cross-functional teams, CDF strengthens the “wisdom” of such teams.
-CDF also fosters new ways of dialog in and between teams that creates that “wisdom”.
-Thereby, it expands that wisdom.
+CDF also fosters new ways of dialog in and between teams that creates wisdom in the first place.

-Are You Caught in a Vortex Created by Lack of Agile Thinking?
+Are You Caught in a Vortex Created by Lack of Deep Thinking?

-Here’s how to engage with IDM To Leave the Vortex Behind.
+Here’s how to engage IDM Services to leave the vortex behind.